 RE is given equal status with other core subjects in staffing, responsibility and resourcing.
-Children's achievement in RE should be equal to or better than comparable subjects.
+Children's achievement in RE is equal or be better than comparable subjects.
 Our teachers share effective practice locally and regionally and engage in professional development.